TzuH-Hsu/cli_parquetizer/README.md

 ### Windows

--   Locate the downloaded `Parquetizer.exe` file.
+-   Locate the downloaded `Parquetizer-windows.exe` file.
 -   Double-click the file to run the program.

 ### Linux